 Wednesday 7th August 2019

 Keeping traditional skills alive.
-During the day watch the progress in the Rural Skills area as regional master craftsmen show off their talents.
+During the day watch the progress as regional master craftsmen show off their talents.
 Working using age old hand tool techniques admire the fine workmanship that comes from their unrivalled knowledge of natural materials.

 An area not to be missed if you want to learn more about work and leisure in the countryside and how you can take part.